Wiring Notes and Related

 Inexpensive Crimping Tool:

-Multi-tool with crimping for insulated and non-insulated terminals, plus a few other handy functions available...inexpensive, multi-function, and great to have in an emergency toolbox, but again: Operator judgment is required!
+Multi-tool with crimping for insulated and non-insulated terminals, plus a few other handy functions available...inexpensive, multi-function, and great to have in an emergency toolbox, but again: Operator judgment is required!...because there a whole bunch of ways to do it wrong with that tool too!

-Making a Proper Crimp: Strip for wire gauge to length for the selected crimp terminal, allowing full insertion into the crimp barrel (with insulation stopping at the barrel...point is to crimp onto the conductor, NOT the Insulation!!), not nicking any strands.
+Making a Proper Crimp: No matter what Crimping Tool you are using, strip for wire gauge to length for the selected crimp terminal, allowing full insertion into the crimp barrel (with insulation stopping at the barrel, not going into the barrel...point is to crimp onto the conductor, NOT the Insulation!!), and not nicking any strands.
 After stripping the stranded wire, and inspecting to assure there is no damage to the conductor, apply just a dab of ACZP onto the stripped conductors before inserting into the crimping barrel, and before applying the crimping force.
-The ACZP will displace and surround the wire strands-to-crimp barrel interface, protecting it from oxidation for a long time...if a (soldered) Gas-Tight-Joint is the best at wire terminations, this is the next best thing!...and in a harsh automotive environment (especially under the hood), it will serve well, and long, and trouble-free!
+The ACZP will displace and surround the wire strands-to-crimp barrel interface, protecting the actual connection from oxidation for a long time and neutralizing any new corrosion which might start.
+If a (soldered) Gas-Tight-Joint is the best at wire terminations, this is the next best thing!...and in a harsh automotive environment (especially under the hood), it will serve well, and long, and trouble-free!

 PLACEHOLDER FOR EXAMPLES OF GOOD AND BAD CRIMPS